ofiwg/libfabric/man/fi_cxi.7.md

 - 7: Enable PCIe fetch add support.
 FI_BAND is not supported.
 - 8: Enable PCIe fetch add support.
 FI_LXOR is not supported.
 - 9: Enable PCIe fetch add support.
 FI_BXOR is not supported.
 - 10: Enable PCIe fetch add support.
-FI_ATOMIC_WRITE is not supported.
+No loss of default CXI provider AMO functionality.

+Guidance is to default amo_remap_to_pcie_fadd to 10.

 # FABTESTS